CraftAcademyLabs/ca_course/slow_food/adding_user_stories.md

 ```
 Think about these two User stories, they seem to be almost identical.
 But are they in fact identical?

-###LoFi's
+###Lo-Fi's
-Low-fidelity prototypes of the systems views are rough representations of concepts that help us  validate those concepts early on in the design process.
-Working with transforming user storiesto low-fidelity prototypes is a unique way to radically improve your work and to build an UX in which users’ needs can be truly realized.
+Low-fidelity prototypes (LoFi's) of the systems views are rough representations of concepts that help us  validate those concepts early on in the design process.
+Working with transforming user stories to low-fidelity prototypes is a unique way to radically improve your work and to build an UX in which users’ needs can be truly realized.

 * Design thinking advocates for “thinking with your hands” as a way to build empathetic solutions.
 * Lean startup relies on early validation and the development of a minimum viable product to iterate on.